 AGE has been shown to increase the activity and number of immune cells.
 It boosts the activity of natural killer cells, which attack foreign bacteria and virus cells a first line of defense against the common cold and other infections.
 AGE also helps the body slow the release of histamine, an immune-system response that is commonly associated with allergies.
 It is also an antifungal, preventing the growth of candida and similar fungal organisms.

 Due to its antioxidant properties, AGE may also assist in reducing stress, physical pain, and fatigue.
-It has been suggested that AGE may help regulate body weight by increasing sugar metabolization; and it supports brain health by benefitting memory and nerve growth.
+It has been suggested that AGE may help regulate body weight by increasing the metabolizing of sugar drug and it supports brain health by benefitting memory and nerve growth.